-We’ve talked about this at length before, but manufacturing has always been on the cutting edge of technology.
-3D printing, drones, and the Internet of Things are just the latest examples of manufacturing companies adopting new technology long before the public gets their hands on it.
-And, for all the tech heads in the industry, that is the best reason to get up and go to work each day.
+Manufacturing has always been on the cutting edge of technology.
+American manufacturing innovations have helped shape the country since it was founded, and today new technologies like automation, wearables, 3D printing, drones, and the IoT continue to push the boundaries of what is possible.
+How exciting and humble is it to be able to work with new technology before the public gets its hands on it?
+For all the tech heads in the industry, that is one of the best reasons to get up and go to work each day.
 It’s good to be ahead of the curve.

 3. Exciting Sectors Of Work

 For some, relaying details about their jobs may be met with disinterest and boredom.
-But that’s not the case for those in manufacturing who can regale friends about developments in aerospace, share the latest in food manufacturing with families over Thanksgiving dinner, or tell neighbors about the newest pharmaceuticals they are processing.
-With so much excitement within the industry, you’ll have plenty of awesome information to share with those outside of it.
+But that’s not the case for those in manufacturing who can regale friends about developments in the automotive industry, share the latest in food manufacturing with families over Thanksgiving dinner, or tell neighbors about the newest pharmaceuticals they are processing.
+With so much excitement within the industry, you’ll have plenty of awesome information to share with those outside of it

 5. Fruits Of Your Labor

 One of the great benefits of working in this industry is the fact that you are often working on real, tangible products.
 Manufacturing affects almost everything in our lives.
 Whether working on everyday items you can buy at the store or huge set pieces for the next great Netflix movie, you can point to something and get the very satisfying pleasure of saying “I made that.”
 When you work in the industrial sector, you can actually see the outcome of your work in a tangible object.